idanlaav/idanlaav/README.md

-- 👋 Hi, I’m @idanlaav
+- 👋 Hi, I'm @idanlaav.
-- 👀 I’m working as a Front-end Developer in Aman Group.
+- 👀 I work as a Front-end Developer at Aman Group.
-- 📫 How to reach me: idanlaav.1@gmail.com/ 052-5349228.
+- 📫 You can reach me at idanlaav.1@gmail.com or by phone at 052-5349228.

-- 🌱 I finished Full Stack course on John Bryce collage.
+- 🌱 I completed a Full Stack course at John Bryce college.
-- During the course I developed some projects based on new and advanced technologies, for example:
+- During the course, I developed several projects using new and advanced technologies, such as:

 React/Angular with MySQl and Node.js:
 1. https://super-laine-idan-laav.herokuapp.com/auth